 The planning department is requesting an amendment to the City's Comprehensive Plan Future Land Use Map (FLUM) for the following properties: 918 Fort Street, 727 Fort Street, 101 Geraldine Street, 709 Fort Street, 100 Angela Street, 105 Geraldine Street, 110 Angela Street, 111 Geraldine Street, 112 Angela Street, 109 Geraldine Street, and 114 Angela Street.
-Concurrent with the, an amendment to the City's Comprehensive Plan Future Land Use Map (FLUM), the applicant is also requesting an amendment to the Official Zoning Map for the subject properties.

 The current Official Zoning Map designations of the subject properties are a mix of Historic Neighborhood Commercial District - 2 (HNC-2), Historic Public and Semi-Public (HPS-1), Historic Limited Commercial (HCL), and Historic Medium Density Residential (HMDR).
-The proposed zoning category is an entirely new district, to be named the "Historic Neighborhood Commercial District Bahama Village Truman Waterfront -4" (HNC-4).
+The proposed zoning category is an entirely new district, to be named the "Historic Neighborhood Commercial District Bahama Village Truman Waterfront - 4" (HNC-4).
+Concurrent with the Official Zoning Map amendment, the applicant is also requesting an amendment to the City's Comprehensive Plan Future Land Use Map (FLUM) for the subject properties.
 The current FLUM designations of the subject properties are a mix of Historic Public / Semi-Public, Historic Commercial, and Historic Residential.
 The proposed FLUM category is Historic Commercial.
 If approved, the request would result in an expansion of the Historic Commercial Future Land Use Map and the creation of the HNC-4 zoning district.